silverton-io/buz-docs/docs/introduction/what-is-buz.md

 1. **Low infrastructure** means the system is **easily configured, deployed, and maintained**.
 2. **Flexible.** Collect and send event, webhook, and pixel payloads to number of destinations.
-3. **Schema-based data validation and annotation** to help enforce convention around how data is defined and evolved.
+3. **Schema-based data validation and annotation** helps enforce convention around how data is defined and evolved.
 4. **Lightweight schema registry** supports ten different schema backends.
 Schemas are cached for consistently-high performance.
-5. **Privacy first.** Anonymize or redact sensitive data at point of collection, not after it has proliferated throughout your cloud infrastructure.
+5. **Privacy handlers** anonymize or redact sensitive data at point of collection, not after it has proliferated throughout your cloud infrastructure.
-6. **Empowerment, not opinions.** Send data to streaming databases like [Materialize](https://materialize.com/), message brokers like [NATS](https://nats.io/), streaming infra like [Redpanda](https://redpanda.com/), regular-old-databases like [Postgres](https://www.postgresql.org/), or interesting cloud things like [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/).
+6. **Empowerment not opinion.** Send data to streaming databases like [Materialize](https://materialize.com/), message brokers like [NATS](https://nats.io/), streaming infra like [Redpanda](https://redpanda.com/), regular-old-databases like [Postgres](https://www.postgresql.org/), or interesting cloud things like [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/).

 **Because you know what systems you prefer or have already built upon, not us.**